brianneryan/Brianne-Ryan-Resume/README.md

 [_Hudson's Tales_](https://www.amazon.com/Hudsons-Tales-Adventures-Brother-Hudson/dp/0692204040), [_The Nuts I Know and the Party They Throw_](https://www.amazon.com/Nuts-Know-Party-They-Throw-ebook/dp/B01I66LB7A), and
 [_Risen Gods_](https://www.amazon.com/dp/B018GEKCE0/ref=rdr_kindle_ext_tmb).

-Graphic Design - New York, NY, Los Angeles, CA, Seattle, WA 2010-Present
+Graphic Design - 2010-Present
 * Created graphics for promotional materials, t-shirts and apparel, packaging, and logos for dozens of large and small companies, individuals, and organizations including SanMar, Columbia University, Henry Paulson, and Seattle Premier Events.
 Some examples include [this concept for a character](http://nebula.wsimg.com/0cddde35e84d66b61bef7fd39f66d88e?AccessKeyId=F097E11996A8D1978335&disposition=0&alloworigin=1) for a Stuffed Castle Studios game, and the logo projected in [this image](http://nebula.wsimg.com/9939a41b375c4381be609f1662373884?AccessKeyId=37FD32A831813860134C&disposition=0&alloworigin=1) from a SanMar event.

-Fine Art - New York, NY, Los Angeles, CA, Seattle, WA 2011-Present
+Fine Art - 2011-Present
 * Created commissioned original works of fine art through traditional and digital media.
 * Examples of my work can be seen on my at www.brianneryan.com.

-Or!
-For a quicker summary of my fine art process, see this [self-portrait](http://nebula.wsimg.com/7e1627f6d358e92847843087b5053abd?AccessKeyId=F097E11996A8D1978335&disposition=0&alloworigin=1).
+##### Academic and Creative Tutoring
+2011-2014

+* Taught art, math, reading, writing, and exam preparedness to school age and pre-k children.

+##### Office Assistant, Hitex Corporation
+2008-2011

+* Responsibilities included product display design and assisting with office administrative tasks.

 ### Volunteer Activities: